tomtom28/universal-remonster/README.md

 # universal-remonster
-A Meteor App to use my Android Tablet as a remote for my Laptop (a Chromecast work around).
+A Meteor App of unknown purpose.